Move In is an exciting time at Princeton University. Be sure to take a look at these suggestions for planning your move to campus.

 Where to Go

-Check-in is at Baker Rink on Elm Drive.
+Check-in for the Class of 2023 is at the Lewis Center for the Arts Forum on Alexander Road.
 If you arrive by car, enter campus via Faculty Road and follow it to the roundabout.
-Turn on to Elm Drive, where University staff will direct you to parking lots.
+Turn on to Elm Drive, where University staff will direct you to parking lots .

 What You Will Receive

-At Baker Rink you will receive your TigerCard University ID, an information packet, a move-in map and a parking hang-tag, which allows you to drive up campus and park near your Residential College for two hours.
+At the Lewis Center for the Arts, you will receive your TigerCard University ID, an information packet, a move-in map and a parking hang-tag, which allows you to drive up campus and park near your Residential College for one hour.

-From Baker Rink, follow your move-in map and campus signs to find your Residential College.
+From the Lewis Center for the Arts, follow your move-in map and campus signs to find your Residential College.
 Staff will be available to assist you.

 At Your Residential College

 Use your move-in map to find your dormitory; to locate your room take a look at the floor plans for your Residential College.
-Volunteers sporting orange caps and “Move-In” T-shirts will greet you outside your dormitory.
+Volunteers will greet you outside your dormitory.

 Where to Park after Unloading

-After unloading at your Residential College, staff will direct you to lot #32, where there is unlimited parking.
-TigerTransit buses run continually from lot #32 and will shuttle you to the rest of campus and the main street of Princeton, Nassau Street.
+After unloading at your Residential College, staff will direct you to Lot 20, where there is unlimited parking.
+TigerTransit buses run continually from Lot 20 and will shuttle you to the rest of campus and the main street of Princeton, Nassau Street.